The Fourth Alabama Painting by Don Troiani

 Disbanded at Lynchburg, Campbell County, Virginia, 11 April, 1865: The 1st Virginia Cavalry was disbanded at Lynchburg, Campbell County, Virginia, on 11 April, 1865, and one man surrendered at Appomattox Courthouse, Appomattox County, on 9 April, 1865.

-Colonel J E B Stuart, 1st Virginia Cavalry: Captain J E B Stuart, 1st United States Cavalry, Company K, resigned at Cairo, Alexander County, Illinois, on 3 May, 1861, dated 14 May, 1861, and was appointed captain, cavalry, Confederate States Army, at Richmond, Henrico County, Virginia, on 24 May, 1861, dated 16 March, 1861.
+Colonel J E B Stuart, 1st Virginia Cavalry, 16 July, 1861: Captain J E B Stuart, 1st United States Cavalry, Company K, resigned at Cairo, Alexander County, Illinois, on 3 May, 1861, dated 14 May, 1861, and was appointed captain, cavalry, Confederate States Army, at Richmond, Henrico County, Virginia, on 24 May, 1861, dated 16 March, 1861.
 Captain J E B Stuart, cavalry, Confederate States Army, arrived by the Virginia & Tennessee Railroad at Wytheville, Wythe County, Virginia, on 7 May, 1861, and was appointed lieutenant colonel, Virginia Volunteers, at Richmond, Henrico County, Virginia, on 9 May, 1861.
-Lieutenant Colonel J E B Stuart, Virginia Volunteers, was ordered to proceed by the Virginia Central Railroad to Harpers Ferry, Jefferson County, Virginia, by Special Orders No.34, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, at 6 AM on 10 May, 1861, dated 9 May, 1861, and was accompanied by P W Hairston, volunteer aide de camp.
+Lieutenant Colonel J E B Stuart, Virginia Volunteers, was ordered to proceed by the Virginia Central Railroad to Harpers Ferry, Jefferson County, Virginia, by Special Orders No.34, Headquarters, Virginia Forces, Richmond, Henrico County, Virginia, at 6 AM on 10 May, 1861, dated 9 May, 1861, and was accompanied by P W Hairston, volunteer aide de camp to Lieutenant Colonel J E B Stuart, Virginia Volunteers.
 He arrived by the Winchester & Potomac Railroad at Harpers Ferry, Jefferson County, Virginia, in the evening on 10 May, 1861, and was appointed colonel, 1st Virginia Cavalry, on 16 July, 1861.
 Colonel J E B Stuart, 1st Virginia Cavalry, was appointed brigadier general, Confederate States Army, on 14 September, 1861.

 The 1st Virginia Cavalry, Companies D and K, were assigned to the 6th Virginia Cavalry, Companies D and C, respectively, under the command of Colonel C W Field, by Special Orders No.414, Headquarters, Army of the Potomac, Camp Pickens, Manassas Junction, Prince William County, Virginia, on 9 October, 1861.